 While Colorado has a rich culture and scenic views, it is also one of the largest areas that are susceptible to radon gas.
 Radon gas is a colorless, odorless, and naturally occurring gas that can seep its way into a building.
 It can be found almost anywhere but can be toxic if levels get too high.
 In fact, radon gas is the second leading cause of lung cancer in the United States behind smoking tobacco.
 At American Radon LLC, we have made it our mission to educate Coloradans about the dangers of radon gas so they can make informed decisions on how to protect their homes and families.
-Additionally, we keep our services affordable so that all families can afford to make the investment in radon testing and mitigation in Denver.
-We provide free test kits to help anyone get started with monitoring radon gas in their home.
+Additionally, we keep our services affordable so that all families can afford to make the investment in radon mitigation in Denver.

 Similar to carbon monoxide, there are monitors that can be installed in your home to measure radon gas level and alert you when it becomes dangerous.
 However, these monitors do not have a very high accuracy rate so it’s best to perform an old-fashioned charcoal test or have a licensed radon specialist set up a continuous monitor.
 Radon gas occurs naturally in the soil from the breakdown of uranium so at any given time your home will have some level of radon gas.
 According to the Environmental Protection Agency 4.0pCi/l is considered the level for action.
 The conditions of the soil in Colorado put our homes at a higher risk compared to the rest of the country.
 The average home here in Colorado measures radon gas at 7.6pCi/L. This means that many homes would need to go through radon mitigation, which is the process used to reduce the levels of radon gas in a home.

-American Radon LLC provides free radon testing kits for your home or office and we include lab fees.
-Our free kits use charcoal to measure the radon gas so they do not require any power.
+We recommend you use a charcoal test kit to measure the radon gas as they do not require any power.
 While certain weather conditions can impact radon gas testing, these tests can be done during any season.
 Simply place the test in the lowest possible livable space in your home.
 This should be a place that can be easily accessed and used regularly, so not a crawl space or garage.
 While the test is in place, all external doors, windows, and vents need to remain closed to get the most accurate results.
 After 48-72 hours, you simply mail the test in a Priority Envelope to the independent, third-party lab so that it will arrive within 2-3 days.
 The test must make it to the lab within 10 days so mail it as soon as the test has been completed.
-The lab will then email us the test results which we will then email to you and advise you on the next steps should you require mitigation.
+The lab will then email the test results.

 Mitigation is the process used to reduce the radon gas from your home.
 American Radon LLC has a variety of systems that we install based on your needs and radon levels.